 This topic describes the work requests feature documented in the Work Requests API.
-The following Oracle Cloud Infrastructure services are integrated with this API:

 Some Oracle Cloud Infrastructure services offer work requests supported by the service API rather than the Work Requests API discussed in this topic.
 For information about work requests in these services, see the following topics:

 - Application Migration: View the State of a Work Request